mguryeva/api-docs/whitepapers/cyber•Chain.md

 But it is hard to find a tool to agree on publicly available and continuously evolving facts.
 We propose an approach to solve this.

 Today different blockchain have functionality necessary to implement this.
 For eg. Ethereum enable construction of smart contracts that can validate and incentivize data feeds.
 But Ethereum has strong limitation: a price.
 Due to a network design every operation should be validated across the network of 5k nodes.
 For every put operation developer of such contract should pay in hope that somebody in the future will use this feed in the future returning costs.
 Current cost of a permanent storage inside Ethereum contracts is around $200/megabyte.
 Worth to note that Ethereum has consensus variable gas limit.
 Currently a network load is around 10% of established limit.
 Once demand for computation reach a limit we will have a situation very similar for Bitcoin block size debate and price for storage can reach $2000k/megabyte easily without validation costs.
 Pretty expensive for unlimited possibilities.
 There is alternative - Factom [FACT].
 Its consensus design rely on a small amount of payed servers.
 Thus the cost is around $1/megabyte.
 Such low price comes with high limitations.
 You can only put data to Factom and read it.
 There is no validation and incentivzation built-in.
 There are permissioned blockchain designs such as BigChainDB [BCDB] and Hyperledger [HYPL] which solves validation problem perfectly but require strong efforts for developers to program and establish a network and then somehow monetize it.
-Lazy Oracles are going to fill this gap providing robust, cheap and reliable way *for monetizing* structured public data.
+Lazy Oracles are going to fill this gap providing robust, cheap and reliable way _for monetizing_ structured public data.

 The process consist of 5 steps:

-Step 1: Everybody can declare a soft protocol for data feed by posting a CID with tag _oracle_ pointing to the following structure document:
+Step 1: Everybody can declare a soft protocol for data feed by posting a CID with tag _oracle-defenition_ pointing to the following structure document:

 ```
 // Basic Validation